ibm-cloud-docs/Registry/registry_security_enforce.md

 kind: ClusterImagePolicy
 metadata:
   name: ibmcloud-default-cluster-image-policy
+  annotations:
+    helm.sh/hook: post-install
+    helm.sh/hook-weight: "1"
 spec:
    repositories:
+    # These policies allow all IBM Cloud Kubernetes Service images from all IBM Cloud Container Registries to deploy and update.
+    # At minumum IKS images must allowed in ibm-system, kube-system and default namespaces, failure to allow these will prevent
+    # the cluster operating correctly.
+    - name: "registry*.bluemix.net/armada/*"
+      policy:
+    - name: "registry*.bluemix.net/armada-worker/*"
+      policy:
+    - name: "registry*.bluemix.net/armada-master/*"
+      policy:
+    - name: "*.icr.io/armada/*"
+      policy:
+    - name: "*.icr.io/armada-worker/*"
+      policy:
+    - name: "*.icr.io/armada-master/*"
+      policy:
+    - name: "icr.io/armada/*"
+      policy:
+    - name: "icr.io/armada-worker/*"
+      policy:
+    - name: "icr.io/armada-master/*"
+      policy:
+    # This allows all IBM addons like managed istio or knative to be deployed to this cluster.
+    - name: "icr.io/ibm/*"
+      policy:
+    - name: "icr.io/ext/*"
+      policy:
+    - name: "icr.io/obs/*"
+      policy:
-    # This enforces that all images deployed to this cluster pass trust and VA
+    # This enforces that all other images deployed to this cluster pass trust and va
-    # To override, set an ImagePolicy for a specific Kubernetes namespace or modify this policy
+    # To override set an ImagePolicy for a specific Kubernetes namespace or modify this policy
     - name: "*"
       policy:
         trust: